-- Port 1000: Once a TCP connection is made to the iServer using port 1000, the iServer will forward the connection to the serial device and it will take the response from the serial device and send it out to the network.
-The iServer will then close the TCP connection.
-Refer to Section 4.4.3.2 Network-to-Serial for more details. - Port 2000: Once a TCP connection is made to the iServer using port 2000 (or any port number that is configured on the iServer), the iServer will forward the connection to the serial device and it will take the response from the serial device and send it out to the network.
-The iServer will never close the TCP connection until the host who initiated the connection closes it. - 3.
+- Port 1000: Once a TCP connection is made to the iServer using port 1000, the iServer will forward the connection to the serial device and it will take the response from the serial device and send it out to the network. - Port 2000: Once a TCP connection is made to the iServer using port 2000 (or any port number that is configured on the iServer), the iServer will forward the connection to the serial device and it will take the response from the serial device and send it out to the network. - 3.
 Port 2002: This port is the iServer's network console port for reading or changing the iServer's settings.
 This can be done using a Telnet application.